Wisconsin Child Custody Attorneys

 - Choice of school and religion

-- Joint legal custody: both parties share legal custody and neither party's legal custody rights are superior unless specified in the final order.
+Both parties share legal custody and neither party's legal custody rights are superior unless specified in the final order.
+A parenting plan can be created to work out parenting issues and childcare arrangements.
 This is the typical 50/50 custody most people think of.

 Under Wisconsin statute, joint custody is presumed to be in the best interest of the children.
 50/50 custody means that parties must work together in order to make major decisions affecting the life of their child or children.
 Both parents have the equal ability to make major parental decisions for the children, i.e. schooling, religion, marriage as a minor or joining the military as a minor.